umee-network/umee.cc/content/pages/careers.md

 <summary>Risk Analyst</summary>

-Umee is seeking a quantitative risk analyst to lead analysis of all aspects of financial risk.
+UX is seeking a quantitative risk analyst to lead analysis of all aspects of financial risk.
 You will be working alongside our engineering team to build innovative crypto lending projects.
 Your work will be hugely impactful and act as the driver for innovation in the crypto space.

 **What you'll be doing:**